C-LoRA: Contextual Low-Rank Adaptation for Uncertainty Estimation in Large Language Models: Experiments

 \textbf{LLM fine-tuning settings.} Following prior work, we evaluate the performance of \textbf{C-LoRA}\footnote{Using contextual modules comprising of two fully connected layers with 64 hidden units (C=64) each.}, by fine-tuning \textbf{LLaMA2-7B}\cite{touvron2023llama2openfoundation} using the \texttt{PEFT} library\cite{peft} across six commonsense reasoning benchmarks, including both binary and multiple-choice classification tasks.
-For each task, the appropriate next-token logits are selected based on the format of the target output, which we include in the Appendix, and the model is trained to maximize the log-likelihood of the correct answer.
-Following previous works \cite{hu2021loralowrankadaptationlarge, meo2024bayesianloralorabasedparameter,wang2024blobbayesianlowrankadaptation}, we apply LoRA to the query, value, and output projection layers using default hyperparameters.
+For each task, the appropriate next-token logits are selected based on the format of the target output, which we include in the Appendix \ref{sec:prompt}, and the model is trained to maximize the log-likelihood of the correct answer.
+Following previous works \cite{hu2022lora, meo2024bayesianlora,wang2024blobbayesianlowrankadaptation}, we apply LoRA to the query, value, and output projection layers using default hyperparameters.
 All models are fine-tuned with a batch size of 4.
 Baseline methods are trained for 5000 iterations, while \textbf{C-LoRA} is trained for 1500 iterations on all datasets, except for Winogrande-medium (WG-M), which is trained for 2000 iterations.
 To ensure consistent evaluation, we curate a training-validation split by reserving 80\% of the original training set for fine-tuning and holding out the remaining 20\% as a validation set.
-This validation split is used for early stopping and checkpointing based on a metric combining validation accuracy and calibration quality (see Appendix). \textbf{Evaluation metrics.} We report results using three key evaluation metrics: accuracy (ACC), expected calibration error (ECE), and negative log-likelihood (NLL).
+This validation split is used for early stopping and checkpointing based on a metric combining validation accuracy and calibration quality (see Appendix \ref{sec:checkpoint}).

+\textbf{Evaluation metrics.} We report results using three key evaluation metrics: accuracy (ACC), expected calibration error (ECE), and negative log-likelihood (NLL).
 While ACC reflects raw predictive performance, ECE and NLL are widely adopted metrics for assessing the quality of uncertainty estimates.
 ECE measures the alignment between predicted confidence and actual correctness, while NLL evaluates the sharpness and correctness of the model’s predicted probability distribution.
 All reported results are averaged over three independent runs with different random seeds, and we report the mean $\pm$ standard deviation for each metric.